Cole, Stanton lead Yanks past Nats 4-1 in stormy MLB opener

 “A long wait,” Yankees shortstop Gleyber Torres said.

 There all sorts sorts of protocols intended to keep folks safe, including a ban on players spitting, umpires wearing masks, and frequent testing for the new coronavirus — Soto went on the special injured list for the illness Thursday after his positive result came back.

+“It was a really harsh reminder how tenuous this situation is,” Doolittle said about Soto.

 Yankees closer Aroldis Chapman already was on that list.
 Two Nationals players who would have been on the roster — Ryan Zimmerman and Joe Ross — opted out of the season because of health-related concerns.

 Even if the stadium was closed to the public, some folks did watch from balconies on at least one nearby high-rise building.
-Meanwhile, fake crowd noise was piped in through the stadium speakers, adding a bizarre element to eerie atmosphere.
+Meanwhile, fake crowd noise was piped in through the stadium speakers, adding a bizarre element to an eerie atmosphere.

-“It does feel odd,” New York outfielder Brett Gardner said hours before the game.
-“It does feel different.”

 UP NEXT

-After Friday’s day off, the series resumes Saturday night, with World Series MVP Stephen Strasburg pitching for Washington against New York’s James Paxton.
-There is rain the forecast, once again.
+After Friday’s day off, the series resumes Saturday, with World Series MVP Stephen Strasburg pitching against New York’s James Paxton.
+There is rain in the forecast.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports